dominic097/blog/proxies.md

 **Using Proxies to hide all Properties **

 We can use Proxies to make every property in an object completely hidden, except for when getting the value.
-Here’s all of the ways you can find out if a property exists on an Object in JavaScript:
+All ways we can find out if a property exists on an Object in JavaScript:

 1. _Reflect.has_,_Object.hasOwnProperty_,_Object.prototype.hasOwnProperty_, and the _in_ operator all use \[\[**HasProperty**\]\].
 Proxy can trap this with `has`.
 2. _Object.keys_/_Object.getOwnPropertyNames_, which uses \[\[**OwnPropertyKeys**\]\].
 Proxy can trap this with `ownKeys`.
 3. _Object.entries _\(an upcoming ES2017 feature\), also uses \[\[**OwnPropertyKeys**\]\] - again - trapped by ownKeys.
 4. _Object.getOwnPropertyDescriptor_ which uses \[\[**GetOwnProperty**\]\].
 Proxy can trap this with, surprise surprise, getOwnPropertyDescriptor.

-with the implenentaion , we can totally hide the properties of an Object.
+that being said, with this kind of implementation, we can totally hide the properties of an Object.
 An Example

 ```js
 let propertiesToHide = ['a', 'c']; // To hide properties `a` and `c